‘General Hospital’ Spoilers: Sasha Spills The Truth To Michael, Which May Lead Him into Willow’s Arms

 — General Hospital (@GeneralHospital) September 12, 2019

 Sasha may lose Michael forever, but he seems to have more of a forgiving heart and may just need time to deal with it all right now.
 Then there is Nelle Hayes, his ex, who is expected to somehow break out of prison soon and wreak havoc on Michael’s life once again.
 She has some sort of plan, according to a previous report by The Inquisitr.
-Will Sasha be in the way or will it be Willow who will know the wrath of Nelle soon?
+Will Sasha be in the way or will it be Willow who will experience the wrath of Nelle soon?

 It won’t be long before Nina finds out that the daughter that she adores is not who she thinks she is.
 She will be completely devastated.
 Everything is about to hit the fan soon.
 The two big secrets in Port Charles are about to be revealed.
 It can’t be soon enough for GH fans.

-Stay tuned into General Hospital the next couple of weeks to see how much longer it will be before Sasha and Valentin are both exposed as liars.
+Stay tuned in to General Hospital the next couple of weeks to see how much longer it will be before Sasha and Valentin are both exposed as liars.